bonitasoft/bonita-doc/md/create-a-report.md

 ### Change the script language to Java

 By default Jasper reports use Groovy as a script language.
-However, Bonita BPM Portal does not provide Groovy dependencies to the report so you need to switch the report script language to Java.
+However, Bonita Portal does not provide Groovy dependencies to the report so you need to switch the report script language to Java.

 This is how to do this for iReport:

 1. In the **Report inspector** tree located on the left-hand side, select the root element.
 2. In the properties table located on the right-hand side, locate the **Language** property and change it to **Java**.

-### Access Bonita BPM database
+### Access Bonita database

-If you build a report that requires access to the Bonita BPM database, you need to add the Bonita BPM SQL Query Executor as a report dependency.
+If you build a report that requires access to the Bonita database, you need to add the Bonita SQL Query Executor as a report dependency.
-All queries that fetch Bonita BPM Engine data must use this query executor.
+All queries that fetch Bonita Engine data must use this query executor.

 This is how to add the query executor as a report dependency in iReport: